-Heart Attach Survivor, Volunteer Has Special Patient Connection
+Heart Attack Survivor, Volunteer Has Special Patient Connection

 (L to R): Paige Ryder; Mary Lindsay, Duke Heart Center Associate Chief Nursing Officer;